Come and be part of a global voice for wild plants and fungi

 Read in: EnglishCymraeg

-The Natur am Byth! partnership is Wales’ flagship Green Recovery project.
-It unites nine environmental charities (of which Plantlife is one) with Natural Resources Wales (NRW).
-Together we will deliver the country’s largest natural heritage and outreach programme to save species from extinction and reconnect people to nature.
+Many plants are special to Wales.
+Some of them are vulnerable and could even become extinct.
+It is these gems which Plantlife Cymru is working to save as part of the Natur am Byth! flagship project.
+This larger project unites nine environmental charities (of which Plantlife Cymru is one) with Natural Resources Wales (NRW) to deliver the country’s largest natural heritage and outreach programme to save species from extinction and reconnect people to nature.
+We are running two projects within the Natur am Byth project.

 Through the Tlysau Mynydd Eryri partnership project, the beautiful Rosy Saxifrage has been reintroduced to Wales, more than six decades after becoming extinct.